PowerBiDevCamp/TenantManagement/README.md

-In addition to communicating with Azure AD to create and configure Azure AD application, the **TenantManagement** application also captures metadata and authentication credentials and stores them in the **TenantManagementDB** database.
-The **TenantManagement** application is able to retrieve these credentials and authenticate with Azure AD under the identity of any of these Azure AD applications.
+In addition to communicating with Azure AD to create and configure Azure AD application, the **TenantManagement** application also captures application metadata and authentication credentials so it can store them in the **TenantManagementDB** database.
+Soon you will see how the **TenantManagement** application is able to retrieve these credentials on demand and authenticate with Azure AD under the identity of any of these Azure AD applications.

 <img src="Images\ReadMe\media\image53.png" width=100% />